sstoupin/dtxrd/docs/source/dtxrd.rst

 DESCRIPTION
 ============

-A  program to calculate parameters of a Bragg or Laue reflection for a monochromatic incident wave using dynamical theory of x-ray diffraction for perfect crystals in the 2-beam approximation
+Calculates parameters of a given crystal reflection for a monochromatic incident wave using dynamical theory of x-ray diffraction for perfect crystals in the 2-beam approximation